-Aerial (Drone) Roof Survey at Esholt Hall, Yorkshire – Cost Effective, Flexible, Quick & Accessible
+Aerial (Drone) Roof Survey, Shipley, Yorkshire – Cost Effective, Flexible, Quick & Accessible

-Midi Photography was instructed by Dunlop Heywood’s Building Surveying department in Leeds to carry out an aerial roof survey of Esholt Hall near Shipley, Yorkshire.
+Midi Photography was instructed by Dunlop Heywood’s Building Surveying department in Leeds to carry out an aerial roof survey at a private location near Shipley, Yorkshire.

 As part of a traditional building survey being completed by Dunlop Heywood, a comprehensive set of aerial photographs of the substantial roof was required to supplement their report.
 This included aerial overviews of the grounds, general roof images and specific areas of particular detail including defects.